Step by step guide

 request["X-API-KEY"] = 'YOUR_API_KEY'

-request.body = "{\"roomName\": \"my-room\"}"
+request.body = "{\"roomName\": \"My Room\"}"

 response = http.request(request)